Drashti003/OIBSIP/README.md

 ---
 ### About

-Hey everyone 👋 , I am Debangshu Roy pursuing CSE (Cybersecurity) currently in 4th semester.
+Hey everyone 👋 , I am Drashti Ranpariya pursuing IT (Information Technology) currently in 6th semester.

 It was a virtual internship which was observed by __*Oasis Infobyte*__ .
 I opted for a python internship and had 1 month for completing 3 projects,which I successfully did 😊.Got to learn a lot of things not only related
 to programming but also skills like